TryItOnline/cixl/devlog/good_times.md

 ### The Middle Way
 [Cixl](https://github.com/basic-gongfu/cixl) chooses the middle way and provides a single type with dual representation and semantics.
 Internally; time is represented as an absolute, zero-based number of months and nanoseconds.
 The representation is key to providing dual semantics, since it allows remembering enough information to give sensible answers.

-Time may be queried for absolute and relative field values;
+Times may be queried for absolute and relative field values;

 ```
    | let: t now; $t